Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 The Tiger Trail School students will benefit from multi-tiered systems of support.

-Performance Objective 3: STUDENT ATTENDANCE: By June 2024, student attendance at The Tiger Trail School will increase or will be ≥ 98%.
+Performance Objective 3: STUDENT ATTENDANCE: By June 2026, student attendance at The Tiger Trail School will increase or will be ≥ 98%.

-Evaluation Data Sources: Skyward data
+Evaluation Data Sources: Skyward data and Texas Academic Performance Report

 Strategy 1: The leadership team, Attendance Specialist, Community In Schools Liaison, and teaching staff will collaborate in order to assure consistent attendance by all students through supports such as systematic awards, phone calls home, truancy meetings, letters home, and home visits.

-Staff Responsible for Monitoring: Leadership
+Staff Responsible for Monitoring: Leadership, ADA, CIS, and Teachers

 Title I: